-Multilingual Question Answering over Linked Data (QALD-3)
+Question Answering over Linked Data (QALD)

-While more and more semantic data is published on the Web, the question of how typical Web users can access this body of knowledge becomes of crucial importance.
+While more and more structured data is published on the web, the question of how typical web users can access this body of knowledge becomes of crucial importance.
 Over the past years, there is a growing amount of research on interaction paradigms that allow end users to profit from the expressive power of Semantic Web standards while at the same time hiding their complexity behind an intuitive and easy-to-use interface.
 Especially natural language interfaces have received wide attention, as they allow users to express arbitrarily complex information needs in an intuitive fashion and, at least in principle, in their own language.
-The key challenge lies in translating the users' information needs into a form such that they can be evaluated using standard Semantic Web query processing and inferencing techniques.
-To this end, systems have to deal with a heterogeneous, distributed and very large set of highly interconnected data.
-The availability of such an amount of open and structured data has no precedents in computer science and approaches that can deal with the specific character of linked data are urgently needed.
+Multilingualism has, in fact, become an issue of major interest for the Semantic Web community, as both the number of actors creating and publishing data all in languages other than English, as well as the amount of users that access this data and speak native languages other than English is growing substantially.